This topic is under construction for the 17.3 release of LabKey Server. For current documentation of this feature, click here.

 If one or more of the authentication providers is enabled, auto-creation of new accounts for users who are authenticated is enabled by default.
 You can disable it, but if you do so, be sure to communicate to your users the process they should follow for creating a LabKey account.
 For instance, you might require an email request to a central administrator to create accounts.

 Self-Service Email Changes

 Administrators can configure the server to allow non-administrator users to change their own email address (if their password is managed by LabKey Server).
 To allow non-administrator users to edit their own email address, click Enable

 next to Self-service email changes

-.
-When enabled uses can edit their email address by selecting [user menu] > My Account
+When enabled uses can edit their email address by selecting (User) > My Account

 .
-(The user menu is available in the upper right.)
 On the user account page, click Change Email